 Reaction: This movie is very dated.
 With dial-up, a weird look of what virtual reality was going to look like all polygon and blocky and very weird perceptions of what internet connections and networks can really do.
 There is a part of the film where the antagonist attacks one of the characters with the heat from a microwave.

 Premise: Two bookstore business owners of opposing companies start a relationship from online chats.

-Reaction: Chat rooms were on the rise and there were a lot of news specials about the risks and benefits from talking to strangers.
+Reaction: Chat rooms were on the rise and there were a lot of news specials about the risks and benefits of talking to strangers.
 This was supposedly a sweet movie with a lot of bitter contentions from events that happen to the characters in the movie.
 There are some cringe-y moments that happen in the movie that face-to-face conversations could have solved 20 minutes in the movie.
-It is a problem that most people have with today’s technology using social media like Facebook or Twitter, not seeing the other persons face let alone knowing them.
+It is a problem that most people have with today’s technology using social media like Facebook or Twitter, not seeing the other person’s face let alone knowing them.

 The Net (1995)

 Premise: A computer programmer stumbles upon an illicit program in a computer game that she was testing.
 She’s on the run away from the lethal people who are after her and the disk.

 Reaction: I actually liked watching this when I was younger.
 This was not about the technology about what’s on an A: drive floppy disk that could only contain less than 300 megabytes of memory.
 The movie covers itself up by not explaining the movie.

 Premise: After a villainous silicone video game character escapes, the top player must take him down.